Guide · Synthesized · Not playtested

 Spell reaction matrix

-The matrix below is anchored on the farfarwest.wikily.gg core list and expanded with reactions independently confirmed by allthings.how and at least one other guide.
-Single-source reactions live in the "Conflicts & gaps" section a little lower so you can see them but not confuse them with stable rules.
+The matrix below covers the reactions that the community consistently reproduces.
+Less-reliable interactions live in the "Conflicts & gaps" section a little lower so you can see them but not confuse them with stable rules.

 A+ B= ResultConfidence